-A diac is a two-electrode bidirectional avalanche diode which can be switched from off-state to the on-state for either polarity of the applied voltage.
-Again the terminal designations are arbitrary since the diac, like triac, is also a bilateral device.
-The switching from off-state to on-state is achieved by simply exceeding the avalanche break down voltage in either direction.
+Again the terminal designations MT1 and MT2 are arbitrary.
+The switching from off-state to on-state is achieved by exceeding the avalanche break over voltage in either direction.

-Most DIACs have a three-layer structure with breakdown voltage around 30 V. DIACs have no gate electrode and are commonly used to trigger TRIACs.
-Some TRIACs contain a built-in DIAC in series with the TRIAC's "gate" terminal for this purpose.
+Many claim DIACs have a three-layer structure with breakdown voltage around 30-45 volts.
+I dispute the three layer structure.
+DIACs have no gate electrode and are commonly used to trigger TRIACs.

 DIACs are also called symmetrical trigger diodes due to the symmetry of their characteristic curve.
 Because DIACs are bidirectional devices, their terminals are labeled MT1 ("Main Terminal") and MT2.
 Ref.
 Wiki.